What Is HighChroma Studio

 The Novel Cinema

-The Novel Cinema is just a fun way to brand and label the page, rather than just calling it “HighChroma Studio” because it acts like an online cinema/theater.
-It’s also a double entendre with “novel” both describing the medium itself, as well as cinema novels being an unconventional/unique/novel concept.
+"The Novel Cinema" is just me having fun with branding and presenting the webpage as an online cinema/movie theater of sorts, especially as I finish and create more works over time.
+It’s also a double entendre with “novel” both describing the medium itself, as well as referring to cinema novels being an unconventional/novel concept.

 Entertainment Arts